255BITS/giles/README.md

 a legacy app supporting ie6, a nodejs server, or you are writing the next hottest html5 app, giles can help.

 Giles is a project watcher and builder for a variety of useful markup languages.
-Use Giles to develop with nextgen web tools, and increase project momentum.
+Use Giles to develop with nextgen web tools and increase project momentum.

 ##Giles supports
   * Jade[LINK TO JADE] - Great HAML-like alternative to writing html.
 Check out the example here[LINK].